From The Giant’s Campaign, a Novel

 * * *

-The dragon cocked its head at Megaera; and perhaps by faint telepathy, she received a clear impression of his will: she swept back the wing of her cloak and pulled out Bugclaw.
+The dragon cocked its head at Megaera; by faint telepathy, she received a clear impression of his will: she swept back the wing of her cloak and pulled out Bugclaw.
 “I could track Vidal just by holding this.
 It led me to him.”
 The dragon nodded.
 “I found him in a hidden cave with a giant; the giant scented me out, and I had to kill it.
 Vidal fought me but yielded.”

 Varanor’s murmur filled the cavernous chamber, rolling along the walls.
 “Yet he is dead.”
 It was more of an accusation than a question.